 Accordingly, any change in the policy and terms of employee remuneration is flagged to the Board of Directors and approved by the latter at the same time as any change in the policy governing corporate officers so that it may make decisions affecting the officers by taking into account the remuneration conditions of the Group's employees.

-Details of the Compensation Committee's work in 2021 appear on page 87 of the Universal Registration Document.
+Details of the Compensation Committee's work in 2021 appear on page 87.